fabilab/northstar/docs/examples/averages_precomputed_atlas.rst

-Mapping GBM cells onto human brain atlas
+Using Averages with a precomputed atlas
 ========================================
-In this example, we will map cells from human brain tumors (glioblastoma) onto an existing brain atlas in our precompiled `atlas landmarks <https://northstaratlas.github.io/atlas_landmarks/>`_.
+In this example, we will map cells from human brain tumors (glioblastoma) onto an existing brain atlas in our precompiled `atlas landmarks <https://northstaratlas.github.io/atlas_landmarks/>`_, using the `Averages` class:

 .. code-block:: python